 In this example, the Kafka deployment architecture uses an equal number of partitions and consumers within a consumer group:

 As we’ve established, Kafka’s dynamic protocols assign a single consumer within a group to each partition.
 This is usually the best configuration, but it can be bypassed by directly linking a consumer to a specific topic/partition pair.
 Doing so is essentially removing the consumer from participation in the consumer group system.
 While it is unusual to do so, it may be useful in certain specialized situations.

-Next, let’s look at an example of a group which includes fewer consumers than partitions.
-The result in this example is that Consumer A2 is stuck with the responsibility of processing more messages that its counterpart, Consumer A1:
+Next, let’s look at an example of a group that includes fewer consumers than partitions.
+The result in this example is that Consumer A2 is stuck with the responsibility of processing more messages than its counterpart, Consumer A1: